Silent House (novel): Plot

-After finishing her work at home, Recep goes out at night to walk around.
+After finishing his work at home, Recep goes out at night to walk around.
 He looks around on the streets by himself.
 He is concerned about young people's making fun of his being very short.
-Recep's cousin Hasan is a right-wing terrorist.
+Recep's nephew Hasan is a right-wing terrorist.
 He puts on display posters on the walls of the streets with his friends at night.
 They write slogans defaming communism and socialism.
 During the day, they exact money from town's artisans.
 Hasan is a childhood friend of Nilgun and he likes her.
 Nilgun realizes this but she does not encourage him.
 She goes to the beach every morning with a book in her hands.
 She buys a Republican Newspaper on her way back home.
 Hasan follows her and realizes that she is a leftist.
 He tells about it to his friends.
 They do not approve Hasan's feeling an interest for such a girl and get angry with him.
 They make a plan to do something bad to her.
 Hasan appears in front of Nilgun suddenly while she is going back home to tell her about the plan that his friends made for her.
 However, Nilgun does not listen to him.
 She cries out "You, fascist!".
 Hasan gets very angry with this behavior and beats Nilgun badly on the street and runs away.
 Recep and the woman from the pharmacy take Nilgun home.
 The pharmacy lady tells her that she needs to go to a hospital but she does not want to go.
 She has bruises all over her body and face.

 Faruk, Metin and Nilgun talk about what has happened.
 They decide to go back to Istanbul in the morning.
 Recep tells their decision to Fatma Hanim in the morning.
 They will go to say goodbye to her after the breakfast.
 However, after the breakfast, Nilgun does not feel well and she goes to her room to lie down.
 She gets worse after a while.
 Then she dies from cerebral hemorrhage.
 Her brothers are in shock.
 They don't know what to do.
 Meanwhile, Fatma Hanim waits for them to come upstairs and say goodbye to her.
 She calls Recep but he does not go to upstairs, either.
 She tries to go downstairs but she can't.
 She lies down on her bed and pulls her cover on her head.
 The house is in complete silence.
 Hasan goes to the station and reads the newspaper with fear and curiosity.
 He checks if there is any news about Nilgun.
 He leaves from Cennethisar taking a train.

-The Interpretations of Orhan Pamuk on Silent House
+Author's interpretations

 Orhan Pamuk's observations about the novel are very significant in terms of the novel's analysis.
 All of the quotation are taken from the first edition of his book "The Other Colors" in which he brings his various writings together.